 This mode is ideal for tackling a single room.
-Place your D6 in the room, press the start button and ensure the door is shut.
+Place your D6 in the room, press the start control and ensure the door is shut.
 Your Neato will clean the room, then will return to where you originally placed it.

 When the robot has finished cleaning, you will need to manually replace it on the charge base and empty the dustbin.

 Quick Boost Charging

 If you’re trying to clean a very large area and estimate that your D6 will need to recharge, then Quick Boost is the best mode.
 In this mode, your Botvac D6 will calculate how much battery is needed to complete the job.

 It will then return to the dock and charge up to that amount.
 When charged, it will start and complete the job.

 Setting up and completing the first clean are both very simple.
 And, while the navigation is superior to other robovac, it’s still a little clunky.
 So, you’ll want to move any valuables out of the way or mark the surrounding floor with the magnetic tape to stop the D6 from interfering.